LK4D4/lk4d4.darth.io/content/posts/timers.md

     return t
 }
 ```
-So, here we're converting duration to exact timestamp `when` timer should call
+So, here we're converting duration to an exact timestamp `when` timer should call
 function `f` with argument `c`.
 There are three types of function `f` used in
 package time:

 * [sendTime](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L116) -
-sends current time to channel or discards it if send blocks.
+sends current time to the channel or discards it if send blocks.
 Used in
 [time.Timer](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L80)
 and
 [time.Ticker](https://github.com/golang/go/blob/release-branch.go1.7/src/time/tick.go#L34).

 * [goFunc](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L153) -
-executes some function in goroutine.
+executes some function in a goroutine.
 Used in
 [time.AfterFunc](https://github.com/golang/go/blob/release-branch.go1.7/src/time/sleep.go#L145).

 * [goroutineReady](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L81) -
-wakes up specific goroutine.
+wakes up a specific goroutine.
 Used in
 [runtime.timeSleep](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L48)
 which is linked to `time.Sleep`.

-So, now we understand how timers look like in runtime and what they supposed to
+So, now we understand what timers look like in the runtime and what they are
-do.
-Now let's see how runtime stores timers and call functions when it's time to
+supposed to do.
+Now let's see how the runtime stores timers and calls functions when
-call them.
+it's time to call them.

 ## runtime.timers